TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 ## 4. 🛠 Recent Major Upgrades (Dec 2025)

 We have completed a massive cleanup and optimization sprint.
 Here is what changed:

+### ⚖️ Ranking Consistency & Schema Support (New!)
+- **Unified Ranking Engine**: Fixed a discrepancy where Coach Dashboard and Players page showed different scores.
+Both now utilize the same dynamic weight logic via `useOptimizedWeights`.
+- **Dynamic Sport Support**: The Coach Dashboard no longer relies on hardcoded Football weights.
+It dynamically adapts to ANY sport schema (Basketball, Baseball, etc.) by reading the active event's drill configuration.
+- **Weight Scaling**: Standardized all weight inputs to a 0-100 scale across the application to prevent calculation errors.

 ### 🧩 Team Formation & Algorithms
 - **Skill-Based Generation**: Added a sophisticated Team Formation engine that uses player rankings to create balanced teams.